Total Lunar Eclipse - Time-lapse Planning

 For those hoping to capture a time-lapse of the lunar eclipse as well, here are some things to keep in mind when planning.
 I don't know if it will work out for me with the weather or not, but I would love to see what you get!
 Send me a message or share on the facebook group.

 The full eclipse from the first partial to the end of the partial after totality will be about 3.5 hours.
 If you want the final time-lapse to last 20 seconds at 30 frames/second, you'll want to end up with 600 frames (20*30).
 To determine the interval, we'll divide the total seconds by 600, which would be (3.5*60*60)/600 which gives us an interval of 21 seconds.
-In my location, the moon sets half way through the eclipse, so if I want to end up with 600 frames, I'll half that interval and go with 10 seconds so I get there twice as fast.
+In my location, the moon sets half way through the eclipse, so if I want to end up with 600 frames, I'll half that interval and go with 10 seconds, which will get me there twice as fast.

 Keeping the moon in the frame